-This course helps you become an effective product owner.
-Learn from a leading expert how Scrum helps you manage and grow your product successfully, how to collaborate with the development team and stakeholders, and how to validate and deliver new features.
-With more than ten years experience in training and coaching product mangers and product owners, Roman knows exactly what tools and techniques you need to do your job well.
-He teaches this course as an interactive workshop using instructions and plenty of hands-on exercises.
+This course teaches you how to be an effective product owner.
+Learn from a leading expert how Scrum helps you manage your product successfully, how to collaborate well with the development team and stakeholders, and how to validate and deliver new features.
+With more than ten years experience in teaching and coaching product mangers and product owners, Roman knows exactly what tools and techniques you need to do your job well.
+He teaches this course as an interactive workshop using instructions, plenty of hands-on exercises, and group work.

 “Roman’s deep knowledge and experience of Scrum and agile development is conveyed with great enthusiasm on his tightly run product owner training.
 He’s a great coach with real-life examples for pretty much every scenario, and an obvious enthusiasm for user-led development that is inspirational,” says James Murphy, Director of Publishing at RICS.
 Jennifer Shorten, product owner at Wiley, adds: “I apply what I learned in the class every day.”

 Traditional product management approaches vs. agile product management Prerequisites for starting the first sprint Scrum’s strengths and limitations

 The product owner role: authority and responsibility Product owner strategies for the different product lifecycle stages Working with the team and ScrumMaster Engaging the stakeholders including the customers and users Scaling the product owner role: Product owner team and hierarchies; unbundling the product; feature vs. component teams

 Understanding the product backlog including its DEEP characteristics Employing the right product backlog grooming steps Getting the high-priority items ready Establishing the right relationship between the product backlog and the product roadmap

 Choosing the right sprint goal and planning the sprint Validating the product in the sprint review meeting and understanding the project progress Beyond product demos: employing additional product validation techniques Analysing the feedback and the data gathered and updating the product backlog